schellenberg/computerscience20/_sources/Python/Lists/ListMethods.rst

     print(inventory)

 Sometimes, the item the player uses might be something they can only use once.
-For example, after they used the "rooom 1 key", we might want the "room 1 key" to no longer be in the player's inventory.
+For example, after they used the "room 1 key", we might want the "room 1 key" to no longer be in the player's inventory.
 The following code does just that.

 .. activecode:: inventory_example_4